8 Things Doctors and Nurses Do to Stop a Cold in Its Tracks

 If you feel your throat starting to get scratchy, head straight to the pantry and grab the salt.
 Add half a teaspoon of salt to a glass of warm water and gargle twice a day.
 “The salt draws out excess water in your throat’s tissues, reducing the inflammation, and clears mucous and irritants from the back of the throat,” Philip Hagen, MD, medical editor-in-chief of Mayo Clinic Book of Home Remedies told Health.com.
 Can’t stomach the salt?
 Some evidence suggests that gargling with water alone may help prevent upper respiratory tract infections, according to WebMD.
-You can also try one of these natural gargles to soothe a sore throat.
+You can also try one of these other natural cold remedies that actually work!

 Taking zinc the second you feel a cold could make a big difference.
 According to the National Institutes of Health, a 2015 analysis of clinical trials found that oral zinc (lozenges, tablets, syrup) helps to shorten the length of colds when taken within 24 hours after symptoms start.
 And there’s some evidence that it can reduce the severity of colds as well.
 It’s not without possible side effects, though, including nausea and other GI symptoms.
 Also steer clear of the zinc nasal spray as well as intranasal gels or swabs, as they’ve been linked to possible loss of the sense of smell.
-Here are signs that you may not be getting enough zinc.
+Here’s the real difference between a cold and the flu.

 A healthy diet gives your body optimal fuel for all its functions, including fighting off colds.
 To eat clean, make sure to include protein-packed foods such as beans, fish, and lean meats, and add in plenty of vegetables and fruits, which contain free-radical scavenging antioxidants, plus whole-grain foods such as brown rice.
-Read more about what to eat when you have a cold; also, watch out for these foods that make a cold worse.
+These are the 8 foods you should always eat when you have a cold.

 Cold season tends to strike during the winter months when people aren’t exposed to the sun as often as during the other seasons, and doctors believe that’s no coincidence.
 A Japanese study in the American Journal of Clinical Nutrition showed that supplementing with vitamin D is a powerful weapon against upper respiratory illnesses.
 In their head-to-head trial of vitamin D versus two anti-viral drugs, vitamin D reduced the risk of flu infection by 50 percent in people who’d been exposed to the virus compared to a reduction of only 8 percent for people who took antivirals.
 Although some doctors, like John Cannell, MD, suggest popping high-dose vitamin D (50,000 IU) for three days at the first sign of a cold or the flu, the more accepted recommendation is closer to 800 to 1000 IU of vitamin D, as Men’s Health advises, taken as a preventative.
-Try these tricks to get your daily dose vitamin D after summer ends.
+Next, follow these 50 ways to avoid catching a cold this season.